-Mental health doesn’t have to be a barrier to enjoying a trip away, as long as you plan ahead so you’re well prepared should the worst happen.
+Mental health doesn’t have to be a barrier to enjoying a trip away, as long as you plan ahead so you’re well prepared should you feel unwell.

 Try to make a note of the location of any medical facilities in the area you’re visiting and how to access them, as having this information to hand could save valuable time if you need them.

-To avoid any unnecessary stress or anxiety try to maintain a regular routine and follow an itinerary.
-This will help keep surprises to a minimum and help you to take your prescribed medications at the correct times.
+To reduce any unnecessary stress or anxiety, it may be helpful to keep to your regular routine as far as possible and to follow an itinerary.
+This will help keep unexpected events to a minimum and help you to take your prescribed medications at the correct times.

 If you have any dietary requirements make sure you plan your meals ahead of time and stay hydrated.
 It’s also important to get plenty of rest and you may find arranging regular calls with friends and family will help keep a sense a normality, especially if you’re travelling alone.

 If at any point you start to struggle, seek help early.
-The sooner you can deal with your mental health issue, the less likely it is to escalate into a crisis.
+The sooner you can deal with your mental health issue, the less likely it is to escalate.

 Travel insurance covers you for inconvenient or stressful situations that can happen when abroad, such as theft of personal belongings or accidental injury.
 You can buy travel insurance to cover you and others for unexpected medical treatment expenses and unforeseen circumstances, such as cancellations.

 Having the right travel insurance in place when travelling with a mental illness can be a great support and keep you reassured should anything stressful occur.
 When applying with us we’ll treat your mental health the same as your physical health when assessing your application.

 Our ability to offer you cover (and any quote) would be based on the following: